unitsSpaceLab/robot4ws_slam/README.md

 To change SLAM configuration, by adding on removing some input sensors or to tune the algorithm, edit _/configuration\_files/archimede\_2d.lua_ for 2D SLAM or _/configuration\_files/archimede\_3d.lua_ for 3D SLAM.
 More parameters to be edited can be found in other _.lua_ files in the _/configuration\_files/backup_ directory.
 Whereas you find a parameter you'd rather change, copy and paste it inside the _archimede\_2d.lua_ or _archimede\_3d.lua_ configuration file, then edit it appropriately.

-Launch Cartographer after launching the rover and its sensors, otherwise an error will occur.\
+Launch Cartographer after launching the rover and its sensors, otherwise an error will occur.

+Note: for optimal performance, keep the robot still for 5-10 seconds before moving it.
+It enhances SLAM abilities.

 #### Map Saving